erkyrath/glulxe/README.md

 - Added a build option to tolerate the Superglus bug where (very old) game files would try to write to memory address zero.
 (Not on by default.)
+- Switched from my old ad-hoc license to the MIT license.

 0.5.2 (Mar 27, 2014):